laurenipsumm/message-board/README.md

 ## Assignment Objectives

-- Create an Express app using express-generator and prefered templating language
+- Create an Express app using express-generator and preferred templating language
 - Users should be able to view all messages on the index page and create new messages
 - Index page should display the new message the user created